langalex/culerity/README.md

 NOTE: The default port for this server is 3001.
 You can change this in features/step_definitions/common_celerity.rb

     rake culerity:rails:stop

+### RVM

+If you are using RVM there's an [integration guide for culerity](http://rvm.beginrescueend.com/integration/culerity/) on their website.

 ## How does it work